About

 Continue

-Elisa Herrmann is a filmmaker and video artist from Brazil, with a degree in Art Education from UFPR, a specialization in Audiovisual Communication from PUC-PR, and a Master of Fine Arts in Mass Communication and Media Arts from SIU.
-Elisa is currently pursuing an EdD in Higher Education Leadership at Sam Houston State University.
+Elisa Herrmann is a filmmaker from Brazil, with a degree in Art Education from Federal University of Parana, a graduate certificate in Audiovisual Communication from Pontifical Catholic University of Parana, a Master of Fine Arts in Mass Communication and Media Arts from Southern Illinois University, and an EdD in Higher Education Leadership from Sam Houston State University.

-In the past years, Elisa produced and directed several short films, which were screened at festivals in the USA and abroad.
+In the past years, Elisa produced and directed several short films, which were screened in festivals worldwide.
 Elisa’s awarded short documentary “Rodrigo Herrmann – Life and Works” premiered in Curitiba, Brazil, during the prestigious 34th Music Festival of Curitiba, and screened at several international film festivals, including the 2016 Cannes Film Festival – Short Film Corner.
-Elisa Herrmann is also an awarded screenwriter with her short film “Death Expectancy”, a dark comedy that deals with loneliness, the elderly, and technological advancements.
-Elisa’s first feature screenplay “The Great Adventure of the Bentley Girls” was awarded first place at the Fan Fiction Film and Writing Festival, and is currently being submitted to other screenplays festivals.
-Elisa has just completed a feature documentary about the Brazilian religion Umbanda, which is currently in the festival circuit.
+Elisa is also an awarded screenwriter with her short screenplay “Death Expectancy” and feature screenplay “The Great Adventure of the Bentley Girls”.
+Elisa’s first feature documentary about the Brazilian religion Umbanda premiered at the Museum of Fine Arts Houston as part of the Afro-Atlantic Histories exhibition.
+Elisa’s latest short documentary “Undocumented: A Dream of Education” has been screened in festivals and conferences worldwide and has won Best Film at the 2022 Tampa Bay Latin International Film Festival.